 - 2.1.
-It shall be the responsibility of the Committee to represent Faculty interests and views on planning and budget matters to the PBC and to review and advise the PBC on all such matters, including compensation, and to review and advise the PBC on decisions involving administrative structure or personnel that impinge on the academic mission of the College.
-(Passed February 3, 1970; Amended March 17, 1987; May 4, 2010; December 12, 2017) - 2.2.
+It shall be the responsibility of the Committee to represent Faculty interests and views on financial and planning matters to the administration, and to review, advise, and make recommendations to the administration regarding all financial and planning matters affecting the faculty, including, but not limited to, compensation, the size of the faculty, and decisions involving administrative structure or personnel that impinge on the academic mission of the College.
+In addition to serving as members of the Planning and Budget Council, the Committee may also work in consultation with other faculty committees to provide advice on financial and planning matters as needed.
+(Passed February 3, 1970; Amended March 17, 1987; May 4, 2010; December 12, 2017; January 11, 2021) - 2.2.
 The Committee will participate in discussions and advise on decisions regarding collective (rather than individual) faculty compensation at the College.
 (Passed December 9, 1980; Amended March 17, 1987; May 4, 2010; December 12, 2017) - 2.3.
 The Committee shall make an annual assessment of the state of Faculty compensation at Trinity College.
 This information may be gathered with any help deemed necessary by the Committee.
 (Passed December 9, 1980; Amended March 17, 1987; May 4, 2010; December 12, 2017) - 2.4.
 The Committee shall designate two representatives to meet with the College Benefits Committee, as meetings of that Committee are scheduled, to develop recommendations from that Committee to bring to the PBC or to be disseminated by Human Resources as appropriate.
 The Committee will make timely reports to the Faculty of all such discussions and recommendations.
 (Passed December 12, 2017) - 2.5.
 Members of the Committee can, on request, attend chairs meetings when those meetings contain agenda items relevant to the work of the PBC, or request to meet with chairs and program directors.
 (Passed May 4, 2010; Amended December 12, 2017) - 2.6.
 The Committee shall at least once a semester report to the Faculty on FAC and PBC discussions and recommendations that are not confidential.
 In the second semester, the Committee shall report to the faculty the Administration's proposal for the percentage change in salary of continuing faculty in the next year's budget.
 It shall issue a written report to the Faculty each year.
 (Passed May 11, 1982; Amended May 4, 2010; December 12, 2017) - 2.7.
 It shall also be the responsibility of this Committee to serve as an advisory body for the Library and the Athletic Department.
-(Passed February 3, 1970; Amended May 4, 2010)
+(Passed February 3, 1970; Amended May 4, 2010) - 2.8.
+It shall be the responsibility of this committee, in consultation with the Educational Policy Committee and the Dean of the Faculty, to review funding plans for increases in the number of tenure track lines as outlined in Chapter 15, Section 3.1.a.1 of the Manual.
+(Passed January 11, 2021)